Clinical Facts Along With a Feedback Control Perspective Suggest That Increased Response Time Might be the Cause of Parkinsonian Rest Tremor: Possibilities for Progress Tracking and Diagnosis

-On further exploration, two other parameters that correlate with the delay in the sensorimotor loop and therefore provide possibilities of tracking the progression of disease are the area and aspect ratio of the limit cycle/trajectory formed in the phase space.
-Figure \ref{5a} shows the variations of aspect ratio and area of the limit cycle as a function of delay and saturation and shows that both of them are directly correlated to delay.
-We also note that aspect ratio in Figure \ref{5a} is practically unaffected by the physiological saturation while area is affected by the physiological saturation.
-In any case, it is to be noted that amplitude, frequency, area of limit cycle and aspect ratio of limit cycle serves as four independent measurements that are correlated with sensorimotor loop delay.
+On further exploration, two other parameters that correlate with the delay and therefore provide possibilities of tracking the progression of disease are the area and aspect ratio of the limit cycle (the closed trajectory formed in the phase space).
+The area is simply the area contained within the limit cycle, whereas the aspect ratio is defined as the ratio of angular acceleration range to angular velocity range.
+Since we know that for a harmonic signal, the aspect ratio is proportional to frequency, we may expect similar trends in aspect ratio and frequency.
+Figure \ref{5a} shows the trends in amplitude and frequency of the tremor, and area and aspect ratio of the limit cycle, as a function of delay and saturation for Pendulum numerical example.
+The frequency and aspect ratio are very sensitive to the delay, but are practically unaffected by the saturation while amplitude and area are affected by the saturation.
+Figure \ref{all_limits} demonstrate how the aspect ratio is directly linked to delay and relatively insensitive to saturation for all three examples.
+So, frequency and aspect ratio appear to be the most useful measurements among the four choices to track the delay.
+Nevertheless, it should be noted that amplitude, frequency, area of limit cycle and aspect ratio of limit cycle serves as four independent measurements that are correlated with the delay.

+This is only a first step which will form the basis of patient studies that can help throw light on utility of these observations.
 The potential of using these parameters for progress tracking have to be confirmed through patient studies.
 A more challenging possibility that cannot be ruled out at the moment is to eventually use these parameters for diagnosis of PD.
 These would however have to be developed after extensive studies to factor out patient-to-patient variabilities.
-In the next section, we explore the possibility of early diagnosis of PD even before the appearance of tremors.